dalip98/Flipkart-Grid-Teach-The-Machines/README.md

 The training and test datasets are included in this repository.

+Link for further details of the question- [dare2Compete](https://dare2compete.com/o/Flipkart-GRiD-Teach-The-Machines-2019-74928)

 **Solution**

 This problem was solved by me using CNN using the keras library and tensorflow as backend.